Miss Grand Indonesia 2025

 Miss Grand Indonesia 2025 was the 4th Miss Grand Indonesia pageant, held on 31 August 2025, at the Bengkel Space SCBD in South Jakarta.
 Contestants from 18 provinces of Indonesia competed for the title.

-The contest was won by a 26-year-old model representing Kalimantan Tengah, Vina Sitorus.
-Vina will represent Indonesia internationally in the Miss Grand International 2025 pageant, to be held in Thailand on 18 October 2025.
+The contest was won by Vina Sitorus, a 26-year-old model representing Kalimantan Tengah.
+Vina later represented Indonesia at the Miss Grand International 2025 pageant, held in Thailand on 18 October 2025, where she reached the Top 22.

 The edition was the first Miss Grand Indonesia pageant organized by Yayasan Mahadaya Kemilau Gemintang, with an entrepreneur, Jonathan Johanes Handoko, as the director.

 Background

 Location and date

-From 2020 to 2024, Indonesian representatives to Miss Grand International were elected by Yayasan Dunia Mega Bintang through direct handpicking or the Miss Mega Bintang Indonesia pageant.
-Nevertheless, the franchise was subsequently granted to Yayasan Mahadaya Kemilau Gemintang, headed by Jonathan Johanes Handoko, after Ivan Gunawan, chairman of Yayasan Dunia Mega Bintang, relinquished the license in late 2024.
+From 2020 to 2024, Indonesian representatives to Miss Grand International were selected by Yayasan Dunia Mega Bintang through direct handpicking or the Miss Mega Bintang Indonesia pageant.
+The franchise was subsequently granted to Yayasan Mahadaya Kemilau Gemintang, headed by Jonathan Johanes Handoko, after Ivan Gunawan, chairman of Yayasan Dunia Mega Bintang, relinquished the license in late 2024.
 The new licensee then began franchising the competition license to local organizers, who would name their provincial representatives to Miss Grand Indonesia, which was planned to be revived as an individual pageant after a four-year hiatus.

 The pageant's press conference with the presentation of the aspirants was conducted on 22 August 2025 at the Gajah Mada Plaza in Jakarta.
-During the press, additional information regarding the competition was presented, encompassing all sub-contests, including the Grand Model round on 27 August.
+During the press conference, additional information regarding the competition was presented, encompassing all sub-contests, including the Grand Model round on 27 August.
 The Bengkel Space SCBD in South Jakarta was later named as the venue for the grand final night held on August 31.